 Southern California offers numerous spots where you can go whale watching from shore.
-You will not get as up close as a whale watching but you don’t need to worry about getting seasick.
-Bring along some binoculars for the best view, although in some cases you can view whales with the naked eye.
+You will not get as up close as a whale-watching, but you don’t need to worry about getting seasick.
+Bring along some binoculars for the best view, although you can view whales with the naked eye.

-December through early April Gray whales travels along the Southern California coast as they journey to and from the lagoons of Baja California.
+December through early April, Gray whales travel along the Southern California coast as they journey to and from the lagoons of Baja California.
 Gray whales can get up to 45 feet long and can easily be seen from points along the coast.
 Gray whales offer the best chance of viewing whales from the shore.

-June through October huge Blue whales and humpback whales can often be spotted along the coast.
-Blue whales are the largest animal on earth, with some whales growing up to 90 feet long .
+June through October, Blue giant whales and humpback whales can often be spotted along the coast.
+Blue whales are the largest animal on earth, with some whales growing up to 90 feet long.
 Humpbacks can grow to be 50 feet long and have distinctive bumps on their noses.

 Whale watching from the land usually requires the use of binoculars.
 Things to look for include blowholes, plumes of wet air that shoot up into the air, and fluking as the whale’s tail rise from the water before they make a dive.

 Listed below are the best places to watch whales from the shore in Southern California.
 In addition to whale watching, you can also go hiking or view tide pools.